sandialabs/recon3d/docs/userguide/src/installation.md

 The preceding `git clone` command will clone the `recon3d` [repository](https://github.com/sandialabs/recon3d) into your current working directory by making a new folder called `recon3d`.

+> **Note:** use of SSH for cloning *may* require the user to setup SSH keys in GitHub.
+Details of this process can be found [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

-Change into the `recond` directory,
+Change into the `recon3d` directory,

 ```sh
 cd recon3d